Skip to content

 Depth of Discharge

-Another big advantage is the fact that a LiFePO4 battery can without harm to the cells use 100% of its capacity, taken down to 0% without any damage, although doing so means you might only get 2000-5000 cycles before you start to lose efficiency of the cells down to 80% of its brand new state, in other words, it'll outlive most of us before the battery is actually kaput.
-You can prolong this long life even more by using only up to 80% (DoD - depth of discharge) of the batteries capacity without any degradation.
-Lead Acid batteries can only use 50% of its capacity else damage can occur, that's half the battery capacity unusable, resulting in LiFePO4 giving practically twice the runtime on one battery that's less than half the weight even when they both are rated the same Ah.
+Another big advantage is the fact that a LiFePO4 battery can without harm to the cells use 100% of its capacity, taken down to 0% without any damage, although doing so means you might only get 2000-5000 cycles before you start to lose efficiency of the cells down to 80% of its brand new state, in other words, it'll still be decades before the battery is actually kaput.

 What's in a Cycle?